-Patients with chronic hepatitis C infection have a predisposition to develop liver failure after acetaminophen overdose.
+Patients with chronic hepatitis C infection have a predisposition to developing liver failure after acetaminophen overdose.
 Also, Acetaminophen showed a dose-dependent enhancement of the anticoagulant effect of warfarin, although studies in healthy volunteers have shown no such effect.
-Competition for CYP1A2 and 3A4 hypothesizes it, but conditions such as aging and tissue hypoxia alter the activity of these pathways in human studies.
-Acetaminophen still is the analgesic and antipyretic of choice in patients who take warfarin, but excessive amounts and prolonged administration (greater than 1.3 grams per day for 2 weeks) should be avoided.
+Competition for CYP1A2 and CYP3A4 hypothesizes it, but conditions such as aging and tissue hypoxia alter the activity of these pathways in human studies.
+Acetaminophen still is the analgesic and antipyretic of choice in patients who take warfarin, but patients should avoid excessive amounts and prolonged administration (greater than 1.3 grams per day for two weeks).

 When treating acute primary headaches, doses greater than 130 mg enhance the analgesia in a tension-type headache and doses greater than 100 mg enhance the analgesia in a migraine headache.

-Mild, transient and reversible cardiovascular symptoms may be caused by doses greater than 600 mg per day.
+Mild, transient, and reversible cardiovascular symptoms may result from doses exceeding 600 mg per day.

-It is considered not harmful to consume caffeine at levels of 200 mg in one sitting or 400 mg daily.
+It is not considered harmful to consume caffeine at doses of 200 mg in one sitting or 400 mg daily.

 When used regularly and in large doses (more than 4 grams per day), a risk of serious side effects may arise.
-In patients with cirrhosis or patients on warfarin, reduced doses are needed: 2 to 3 grams per day for a few days in cirrhosis and less than 1.3 grams per day for no more than 2 weeks in patients who take warfarin.
+Patients with cirrhosis or on warfarin require reduced doses: 2 to 3 grams per day for a few days in cirrhosis and less than 1.3 grams per day for no more than two weeks in patients who take warfarin.

-Aspirin will have an increased risk of hypoglycemia when given with glyburide or sulfonylurea.
-The hypoglycemia may be explained by synergetic inhibition of K(ATP) activity.
+Aspirin will have an increased risk of hypoglycemia when given with glyburide or other sulfonylureas.
+The explanation for hypoglycemia may be synergetic inhibition of K(ATP) activity.

 Very high doses of caffeine can cause various supraventricular and ventricular arrhythmias.
-Therefore, caffeine should be used in optimal doses in patients who experience heart diseases or even in normal patients.
+Therefore, caffeine use should be at optimal doses in patients who experience heart diseases or even in normal patients.

-Acetaminophen overdose is the leading dose of drug-induced acute liver failure in many developed countries.
-Liver intoxication is initiated by metabolizing acetaminophen to N-acetyl-p-benzoquinone imine (NAPQI), which depletes cellular glutathione and forms protein adducts on mitochondrial proteins.
-This leads to activation of apoptosis cascade.
+Acetaminophen overdose is the leading cause of drug-induced acute liver failure in many countries.
+Liver intoxication initiates by metabolizing acetaminophen to N-acetyl-p-benzoquinone imine (NAPQI), which depletes cellular glutathione and forms protein adducts on mitochondrial proteins; this leads to the activation of apoptosis cascade.
 Intoxication differs between the individuals according to some factors, specifically, decreased P53 that shows a protective role in regulating the metabolism of acetaminophen, increased protein kinase (cAMP-dependent) inhibitor alpha, deficiency of interleukin 15, and deficiency of prostaglandin E2.